Pragyat9299/3-website/README.md

 # 3-website
-landing oage with the help of flexboard
+landing page with the help of flexboard